On the Existence of Simpler Machine Learning Models: Connection to Simplicity Measures

 where the optimal solution of the ridge regression estimator is $\hat{\omega} = (X^TX + CI_p)^{-1} X^T Y.$

 Geometrically, the optimal solution to ridge regression will be a parameter vector that corresponds to the intersection of ellipsoidal isosurfaces of the sum of squares term and a hypersphere centered at the origin, with the regularization parameter $C$ determining the trade off between the loss and the radius of the sphere.
-More generally, isosurfaces of the ridge regression loss function are ellipsoids, and the volume of such an ellipsoid corresponds to the Rashomon volume.
-Using this geometric intuition, we compute the Rashomon volume in parameter space by the following theorem:
+More generally, isosurfaces of the ridge regression loss function are ellipsoids, and the volume of such an ellipsoid corresponds to the volume of the Rashomon set.
+For a hypothesis space with uniform prior and volume function $\V$, the Rashomon ratio is $\frac{\V(\hat{R}_{set}(\F_{\Omega}, \theta))}{\V(\F_{\Omega})}$.
+Using the geometric intuition above, we compute the Rashomon ratio in the parameter space by the following theorem: